 With what’s going on in the world today, it’s easy to feel out of control – so focus on what you can control.
 You can wash your hands and practice social distancing.
 You can also stick as close as you can to your normal routine of showering, getting dressed and doing household chores.
 Keep reminding yourself that this will pass and things will get back to normal again.

 Taking care of your physical health can have a big impact on your mental health.
 When we’re stressed it can be tempting to make some choices that aren’t the best for our bodies.
 We may want to go for the cheeseburger and beer when we should be choosing some healthier options.
 Try to stick to healthy foods and definitely stay away from drugs or alcohol.
 Need a couple of healthy drink and meal ideas?
 Check out our tips on mocktails and add the odd vegan meal to your diet.
 Get exercise, do yoga or meditation and make sure you’re getting plenty of sleep.

 When these other steps don’t seem to be working to help with your mental health, there are tons of resources out there for you to reach out to.
 Even if you’re worried about a friend or family member, these resources can help.
 Visit the Crisis Service Canada website or give them a call at 1.833.456.4566 or text 45645.
-You can also find a full listing of crisis centres across Canada with phone numbers, chat or text options.

 The best thing you can do during this uncertain time, is make sure your mental health is a priority.
 Try to look at it as just a different period in your life where you learn to adapt and overcome adversity – maybe you’ll even pick up some new skills.
 If we all look out for each other’s physical and mental health, we can and will get through this.